isomerpages/moe-oasispri/_our-family/Parents/General Information.md

 **5. Where can I find information on the school bus services for my child?**

-Please contact the school’s appointed school bus operator at +65 6553 3838 or email&nbsp;[admin@btntan.com](mailto:admin@btntan.com)&nbsp;directly to make arrangements for your child’s school bus services.
+Please contact the school’s appointed school bus operator at +65 6483 7260 or email [admin@btntan.com](mailto:admin@btntan.com)&nbsp;directly to make arrangements for your child’s school bus services.

 **6. How can I purchase school uniforms and textbooks for my child?**